theasguard/Repo/README.md

 Overview
 SALTS Fork Asguard is a powerful Kodi addon designed to provide users with a seamless streaming experience, integrating advanced features for movies, TV shows, and more.
 This fork builds upon the original SALTS foundation, introducing significant enhancements in metadata handling, database management, image scraping, torrent provider support, and API integrations.

+# todo
+- test cfscrape if error occurs remove from module and use in plugin.

+# Asguard Kodi Addon
+Asguard is a Kodi addon that provides access to a wide range of streaming content.
+It is designed to be a successor to the popular SALTS (Stream All The Sources) addon, offering improved performance and additional features.

 Key Features & Enhancements
 1. TMDB Group Episodes
 New Data Handling: The addon now supports TMDB group episodes, allowing for improved episode grouping and metadata accuracy for TV series.